Shopi: Social

 In the 19th century, around Vidin, it was not unusual for a woman in her mid 20s and 30s to have a man of 15–16 years.

-The Shopi in literature and anecdotes
+In literature and anecdotes

-The Shopi — especially those from near Sofia — have the widespread (and arguably unjustified) reputation of stubborn and selfish people.
+The Shopi – especially those from near Sofia – have the widespread (and arguably unjustified) reputation of stubborn and selfish people.
 They were considered conservative and resistant to change.
 There are many proverbs and anecdotes about them, more than about all other regional groups in Bulgaria.

 A distinguished writer from the region is Elin Pelin who actually wrote some comic short stories and poems in the dialect, and also portrayed life in the Shopluk in much of his literary work.